-Professional Sundial Face Template For Paper Plate Project
++17 Sundial Face Template For Paper Plate Project

-Professional Sundial Face Template For Paper Plate Project.
-Decorate the face of your sundial! • paper plate • crayons • pencil (sharpened) • push pins • plastic straw • ruler instructions:
+Are you aware of how the sun moves across the sky every day?
+Tape or glue the clock face to the back of the paper plate. • paper plate • crayons • pencil (sharpened) • push pins • plastic straw • ruler instructions:

 More articles